Unity-Technologies/com.unity.probuilder/docs/docs/general/fundamentals.md

 ### Element Selection and Manipulation

-First, choose which Element type you'd like to edit, by clicking it's button in the [Edit Mode Toolbar](@todo).
+First, choose which Element type you'd like to edit by clicking it's button in the [Edit Mode Toolbar](@todo).

 Then, use any of the standard Unity selection methods (click, drag, etc) and manipulation controls (move, rotate, scale), just as you would on any other object(s).